 Skip to contents

-Venndir was inspired by gene expression data, which contains up/down directionality.
+Venndir was driven by gene expression analysis, which contains up/down directionality.
 Here are some examples showing how gene expression data can be used in venndir.

 Generic example

-The venndir::make_venn_test() function is useful to generate test data.
+The venndir::make_venn_test() function is useful to generate test data, just to create a Venn diagram.

 setlist <- make_venn_test(2500, 3,